 And what if the design engineers and the design stylists were the same people?

 It's rare that a car design makes the journey from sketch pad to showroom without its essential essence in some way being diluted.
 The design journey of the X1 Hyper Racer has been the antithesis of the traditional process, with the final product design exceeding all expectations.
-The result is a motor vehicle that looks even better than the original design concept.
+The result is a motor vehicle that exceeds all its engineering and performance goals and looks even better than the original design concept.
 A breakthrough design that is fast and affordable.

 X1 Hyper Racer